Carl H. Hermann

-Carl Heinrich Hermann (17 June 1898 - 12 September 1961), or Carl Hermann /de/, was a German physicist and crystallographer known for his research in crystallographic symmetry, nomenclature, and mathematical crystallography in N-dimensional spaces.
+Carl Heinrich Hermann (17 June 1898 - 12 September 1961), also spelled Karl Hermann (/de/), was a German physicist, crystallographer, and resistance fighter in Nazi Germany.
+He is known for his research in crystallographic symmetry, nomenclature, and mathematical crystallography in N-dimensional spaces.

 Hermann was a pioneer in crystallographic databases and, along with Paul Peter Ewald, published the first volume of the influential Strukturbericht (Structure Report) in 1931.

-Life
+In 1943, he and his wife were imprisoned by the Gestapo for harboring a Jewish family.
+They were honored with medals of the Righteous Among the Nations by Yad Vashem in 1976.

+Biography

 Early life and education

-Hermann was born in the north German port town of Wesermünde to parents both of long-time ministerial families.
+Hermann was born in the north German port town of Lehe to Gerhard Heinrich Hermann, a merchant sailor officer for Norddeutscher Lloyd who also co-owned a stonework factory, and Clara Auguste née Leipoldt, was dedicated to religious studies.
+His grandfathers were both pastors of Protestantism.
+He had six siblings, including mathematician Grete Hermann, and they grew up middle class.

 He studied mathematics and physics at the University of Göttingen, where he received his doctorate in 1923, as a pupil of Max Born and a fellow student with Werner Heisenberg.
 Upon graduation, he moved to Berlin-Dahlem to work under Herman Francis Mark at the Kaiser Wilhelm Institute for Fiber Chemistry (now Fritz Haber Institute of the Max Planck Society).
-Later in 1925, he joined Paul P. Ewald at the University of Stuttgart, where he achieved his habilitation in 1931 with the thesis title Die Symmetriegruppen der amorphen und mesomorphen Phasen.
+Later in 1925, he joined Paul P. Ewald at the University of Stuttgart, where he achieved his habilitation in 1931.